 Claude Monet is possibly one of the most famous French artists in the world.
 Known not just for his fantastic landscape paintings, but because of his unique interpretation of landscapes and the natural world around him.
 Monet is a unique landscape artist because he did not just try to paint landscapes as he could see […]Read more "Claude Monet"

 We taught this observational drawing scheme during the first term with Y7 students.
 The aim of the art project was to develop Year 7 students’ drawing skills at the start of the year and give them an introduction to the steps taken when creating realistic observational drawings.
 Looking first at the hyperrealist artist Marcello Barenghi, […]Read more "KS3 Art Scheme of Work: Observational Drawing"

-I have an interactive whiteboard in my classroom and so far I’m a bit ashamed to say, I haven’t really stretched it’s potential.
-I regularly use it to display slides on Powerpoint, show the odd video clip and occasionally have pupils interact with the board by moving items around or matching pictures to words etc. […]Read more "KS3 Art Lesson: Abstract Still Life [Interactive Lesson]"
+I have an interactive whiteboard in my art classroom and so far I’m a bit ashamed to say, I haven’t really stretched it’s potential!
+I regularly use the whiteboard in my art lessons to display slides on Powerpoint, show the odd video clip and occasionally have pupils interact with the board by moving items around […]Read more "KS3 Art Lesson: Abstract Still Life [Interactive Lesson]"